Glossary of Financial Terms

 Discount rate

 The discount rate refers to the interest rates applied to calculate the present value of future cash flows.
-As part of a Discounted Cash Flow Analysis, the discount rate is used to calculate the Net Present Value (NPV) and contributes to accounting for the time value of money and the riskiness of an investment as well as making different investments more comparable.
+As part of a Discounted Cash Flow (DCF) analysis, the discount rate is used to calculate the Net Present Value (NPV) and contributes to accounting for the time value of money and the riskiness of an investment as well as making different investments more comparable.

 Energy Performance Contracting (EPC)